Ahmed-Mohammed-Eid/kw-taxi/.cline/rules/Primereact.md

 # RULES

 - Always use primereact when it's applicable
-- for toasting always use `react-hook-toast`
+- for toasting always use `react-toastify`
 - for http requests always use `axios`
 - Don't use third party packages, just when I tell you to use them
 - Don't install plugins just tell me what we need to install and I will install it manually